-For treatment of these diseases take clean fresh leaves (5-10 gram) and ground them adding some water to extract juice.
+For the treatment of these diseases take clean fresh leaves (5-10 gram) and ground them adding some water to extract juice.
 In this juice add Misri/sugar candy and black pepper powder.
 Add water to make it one cup and take two times a day.
-Take regularly for few days.
+Take regularly for a few days.

 Treating Weakness, Using as a tonic